pootiney/Game-Design-face-emotion-recognition-autism/README.md

 * You will see 4 Icons for 4 different levels that only first level is unlocked.
 * When user finished first level the second level will be unlocked and respectively each higher level will be unlocked after finishing each lower level.
 * After finishing each level that level will be locked.
 But after finishing all levels, entire levels will be locked.
-* Software has a 20 minutes limit for using the game in each day.( Software will be closed after 20 minutes and will ask the player to continue tomorrow.)
+* Software has a 20 minutes limit for using the game in each day.( Software will be closed after 20 minutes and will ask the player to click on Exit button and to continue tomorrow.)
 * Software will continue the game from the start point of where the player had left.
 * This 20 minutes limit can be divided to different time session which summation must be 20 mnutes.
 * Software will notify to play each day.
 > Questions arised in designing these features of the game.

+>0.
+How I can choose an option by clicking on it?

 >1.
 Application must have a realy small size, but how?